aubreysalmins/CV/README.md

 ## Interests

-My passions extend to a range of diverse interests, such as art and music, sports, neurobiology, complex biological systems, philosophy, and travel.
+My passions include art and music, sports, complex biological systems such as neurobiology and endocrinology, philosophy, and travel.
 I find it fascinating investigating the intersections between these fields.